finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var apiInstance = new InstrumentsApi(Configuration.Default);
             var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the instruments.
-Defaults to return the latest              version of each instruments if not specified. (optional) var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the instruments.
+Defaults to return the latest              version of each instruments if not specified. (optional) var effectiveAt = effectiveAt_example;  // string | The effective datetime or cut label at which to list the instruments.
 Defaults to the current LUSID system datetime if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var sortBy = new List<string>(); // List<string> | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional)